Locations:

 Hyperprolactinemia

-Hyperprolactinemia means you have higher-than-normal levels of prolactin in your blood.
+Hyperprolactinemia means you have high levels of prolactin in your blood.
 The most common cause is a prolactinoma, a benign (noncancerous) tumor in your pituitary gland.
 Certain health conditions and medications can also cause hyperprolactinemia.

 Overview